 Our constitution defines the aims of the organisation as follows:

-- To promote unity and understanding amongst Empty Property Practitioners.
+- to foster mutual support and understanding amongst Empty Property Practitioners;

-- To promote the role of Empty Property Practitioners.
+- to promote the value of the dedicated Empty Property Practitioner;

 Becoming a Subscriber

 If you are not working as an empty homes practitioner you can still support EHN and benefit from our extensive on-line resources by subscribing to our website.
 This costs £95 per annum.